Bootstrap Motion Forecasting With Self-Consistent Constraints: Introduction

 \section{Introduction}

-Motion forecasting has been a crucial task for autonomous driving car to understand surrounding scenes by predicting the future trajectories of agents involving in the traffic scenarios.
+Motion forecasting has been a crucial task for self-driving vehicles that aims at predicting the future trajectories of agents (e.g., cars, pedestrians) involved in traffic.
+The predicted trajectories can further help self-driving vehicles plan their future actions and avoid potential accidents.
+Since the future is not deterministic, motion forecasting is intrinsically a multi-modal problem with substantial uncertainties.
+This implies that an ideal motion forecasting method should produce a distribution of future trajectories or at least multiple most likely ones.

-Recently, a lot of methods have been proposed according to various representations.
-Most of the existing works tend to address this problem by improving features learning or optimizing the task pipeline.
-Works including~\cite{bansal2018chauffeurnet,chai2019multipath,gao2020vectornet,zhao2020tnt,gu2021densetnt,liang2020learning,zeng2021lanercnn,ye2021tpcn,ngiam2021scene,liu2021multimodal} propose different architecture based on representations to encode the kinematic states and context information from HDMap and generate feasible multi-modal trajectories.
-These works follow the traditional static training pipeline, where input data is in the fixed time interval and independent between each other.
-Nevertheless, the prediction task is a streaming task in the real application, where the current state will become historical state as time window moving on.
-The historical states buffer is more likely a queue structure to make successive predicted trajectories.
-As a result, temporal consistency will be a crucial property for the downstream tasks for fault and noise tolerance.
-In traditional planning algorithm, trajectory stitching is proposed to ensure the stability along the temporal horizon.
-Inspired by these phenomenon, we are raising a question: Can we introduce the temporal consistency in the training stage?
-It is natural that the generated trajectories should be consistent given the successive input along the temporal horizon, called temporal consistency.
-Meanwhile, the spatial consistency should also be considered under the small disturbance or augmentation.
-Both consistencies could serve as supervision.
-Therefore, we propose our framework~\textbf{TCMP} in this work, which introduces the consistency constraints in both spatial and temporal domain naley Dual-Consistency Loss for developing invariant representations.
+Due to the inherent uncertainty, motion forecasting remains challenging and unsolved yet.
+Recently, researchers have proposed different architectures based on various representations to encode the kinematic states and context information from HDMap in order to generate feasible multi-modal trajectories~\cite{bansal2018chauffeurnet,chai2019multipath,gao2020vectornet,gu2021densetnt,liang2020learning,liu2021multimodal,ngiam2021scene,varadarajan2021multipath++,ye2021tpcn,zeng2021lanercnn,zhao2020tnt}.
+These methods follow a traditional static training pipeline, where frames of each scenario are split into historical frames (input) and future frames (ground truth) in a fixed pattern.
+Nevertheless, the prediction task is a streaming task in real-world applications, where the current state will become a historical state as time goes by, and the buffer of the historical state is a queue structure to make successive predicted trajectories.
+As a result, temporal consistency thus becomes a crucial requirement for the downstream tasks for fault and noise tolerance.
+To tackle this issue, trajectory stitching is widely applied in traditional planning algorithms~\cite{fan2018baidu} to ensure stability along the temporal horizon.
+However, as the trajectory stitching operation is non-differentiable, it cannot be easily incorporated into learning-based models.
+Though deep-learning-based models show unprecedented motion prediction performance compared with traditional counterparts, they do not explicitly consider temporal consistency, leading to unstable behaviors in downstream tasks such as planning.